baltabaysauyrzhan/lab-01-AI-course/REPORT.md

-# Lab 01 Report: LLM Tokenization and Cost Analysis
+# Lab 01 Report:The price of one request

 Student:Baltabay Sauyrzhan